Amidst the reality surrounding the coronavirus (COVID-19), we want to let you know how Southeast is continuing to respond.

 I’m thankful for the technology that is allowing us to meet virtually as a church community.
 Now is a time to use resources like this to lean into our faith, not away from it.
 The ministry of Southeast continues on, regardless of the circumstances, as we pursue our mission to explore the way of Jesus as we learn to love God, love others, and bring life to our community, and we do that during this time by staying vigilant with our social solidarity.

-These decisions continue to be driven by our mission to love God, love others, and bring life to our community.
+Know, above all, our decisions continue to be driven by our mission to love God, love others, and bring life to our community.

 Grace and Peace,